plfa/plfa.github.io/src/plfa/part3/Compositional.lagda.md

 we shall define `●` in a way that directly deals with the `↦-elim` and `⊥-intro` rules but ignores `⊔-intro`.
-This makes the forward direction of the proof more difficult, and the case for `⊔-intro` demonstrates why the `Dist⊑` rule is important.
+This makes the forward direction of the proof more difficult, and the case for `⊔-intro` demonstrates why the `⊑-dist` rule is important.

 So we define the application of `D₁` to `D₂`, written `D₁ ● D₂`, to include any value `w` equivalent to `⊥`, for the `⊥-intro` rule, and to include any